santosh-gs/llm-memory-recovery/README.md

 * Install dependencies `pip install -r requirements.txt`
 * Run `python main.py` in the terminal or open the folder in a code editor like VS Code

+Note: Do not open the `persistent_memory_user.csv` in excel while running the llm as it locks the file to read-only mode and prevents modifications.
+Rather open it in VS Code to track live memory updates.

 ### LLM Instructions
 * You will asked to prompt your query as follows